smartworkz-kyriacos/mlops-sagemaker-ci-cd/README.md

-# MLOps with CI/CD on local Git repository
+# MLOps with CI/CD from local Git repository

 **Train, deploy, and host your models on AWS.**